Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 Kaiser Wilhelm II. was probably also the one who built the mosque in Rendsburg, because in his opinion, Islam was an integral part of German culture.
 Or at least of the German strategy to conquer the world.
 Which is pretty much what German culture consists of.

 Now, a dark-haired female Bundeswehr soldier in uniform steps out of the Flensburg train station and intimately kisses her blonde girlfriend, then both of them walk into town, holding hands.
 Things have really changed in Germany since Dönitz.
-Here, because of the proximity to Denmark, perhaps more than elsewhere.
+Here in the north perhaps more than elsewhere, because of the proximity to Denmark.

 Bilingual monuments mourn Danish and German soldiers who fought against each other in 1864.
 Now, election posters of the Southern Schleswig Voters’ Association, a Danish party competing in the German parliamentary elections, are displayed in the city.
 The Danes have minority rights in Schleswig-Holstein, their own schools, their own libraries, their own churches.
 People would speak of a parallel society and deem it highly dangerous, if it weren’t an Aryan race, but Turks, Kurds or Arabs.